madelynmlocke/playwright-qa-automation/README.md

 - Adding performance or load testing scenarios
 - Create reusable functions, helpers, and fixtures
 - Remove duplicate logic and make scalable
-- add visual regression tests
+- Add visual regression tests

 ## Learning Goals
 This project was created to practice and demonstrate: